About Leopards

 Question

-How do you tell the difference between a leopard and a jaguar?
+How can you tell the difference between a leopard and a jaguar?

 Answer